 Typical employers

-Agriculture graduates can find employment across a diverse range of areas, such as farm management, the service and supply industries, sales, research, or advisory and consultancy work.
+Agriculture graduates can find employment in a range of areas, such as farm management, the service and supply industries, sales, research, or advisory and consultancy work.

-With employment opportunities arising in both the public and private sectors in the UK and abroad.
+Opportunities exist in both the public and private sectors in the UK and abroad, with typical employers including:

 • agricultural and agri-pharmaceutical consultancies